turhancan97/wedding-invitation/README.md

 7. Customization:

 * **HTML Templates:** Modify the HTML templates in the templates directory to customize the look and feel of the website.
+There are spots for you to add your own images, such as your designed invitation card.
+Replace the placeholders with the URLs of your images.

-* **CSS:** Update static/css/style.css to change the styling.
+* **CSS:** You can update static/css/style.css to change the styling.

 ## Contributing